benday-inc/csharp-course/outline.md

-Here’s a **course outline for "Programming with C# using Visual Studio Code"**.
-It’s designed to take students from beginner-level concepts to more advanced topics, with an emphasis on using **Visual Studio Code (VS Code)** and modern C# practices.

----

 # **Course Outline: Programming with C# Using Visual Studio Code**

 ## **Module 1: Getting Started with C# and Visual Studio Code**